Extraction of the Sivers function with deep neural networks: Introduction

 DNNs are also Turing-complete, implying the potential to simulate the computational aspects of any real-world general-purpose computing process.
 The implications are that there is potential for a type of generalizable framework that can be utilized and further developed over time without the knowledge of the exact rigorous details of the underlying mechanisms.
 Provided appropriately detailed global models, higher-level symbolic regressions can then be performed to infer the strict mathematical form.
 However, such an approach requires access to a significant amount of experimental data that holds the necessary information.
 Without the necessary amount of quality data, no matter the number of nodes or sophistication of architecture, DNNs are limited in what useful information they can extract, along with any other technique.
 Even with this constraint, DNNs can make considerable advancements with the use of sparse data with large experimental uncertainties.
 Generally, fitting with large errors or performing computational tasks with inherent fuzzy logic are tasks that are difficult to make optimal use of modern computational resources.
 DNNs are uniquely suited for such challenges.

 In the remainder of this article, a first-level DNN extraction of $\mathcal{N}_q(x)$ is performed to deduce the Sivers function from a global analysis using HERMES and COMPASS data.
 This investigation is exploratory, with the intention of developing tools and techniques that minimize error and maximize utility, which we hope to expand upon in further work.
+The choice in this article is to focus on the Sivers function, rather than the unpolarized TMD $f_{q/N}(x,k_{\perp})$, is to more clearly demonstrate the power of the method even given the limitations in data.
+Our global fit of $f_{q/N}(x,k_{\perp})$ will be presented in later work.
+The examination of $\mathcal{N}_q$ in relation to $x$ is prioritized over other possibilities only to illustrate how generating functions can be utilized to measure and analyze systematics arising from the extraction produced.
+As we demonstrate in this work, this technique enables a systematic enhancement of information extraction.

-In the next section, Section \ref{kinematics}, we present the formalism of the Sivers function and the kinematics for both SIDIS and DY.
+In Section \ref{kinematics}, we present the formalism of the Sivers function and the kinematics for both SIDIS and DY.
 In Section \ref{fitting}, a discussion of the fitting techniques of $\mathcal{N}_q(x)$ is presented with a focus on the methodology of the DNN approach.
 Section \ref{extraction} explains in detail the extraction technique, starting with model testing.
 We perform a baseline fit using the classical Minuit $\chi^2$ minimization algorithm and then perform the DNN fit, demonstrating with pseudodata the fidelity of the procedure.
 We then walk through the final DNN fit to experimental data for the polarized proton and the deuteron separately.
-The results of the fits are presented in Section \ref{results}, and finally, in Section \ref{conclusion}, some concluding remarks are provided.
+The results of the fits are presented in Section \ref{results}.
+Some further analysis and systematic studies are reported in Section \ref{sys}.
+Then in Section \ref{tom} we present the implication of the results in terms of the 3D tomography of the proton.
+In Section \ref{evol}, we perform a preliminary analysis on TMD evolution and finally, in Section \ref{conclusion}, some concluding remarks are provided.